mortenscheel/sailx/README.md

 # What is it?
-Sailx is a shell script that wraps the default laravel sail command and adds extra features.
+Sailx is a shell script that wraps the default laravel sail command and adds extra features:

-# Features
 - Can be run from any subfolder in your Laravel project.
 - Can load/unload the xdebug extension without restarting the container.
 - Adds convenient shorthand commands (see below)